dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 ---

 When you start the tutorial, you’ll see a `Term 1` terminal and an `IDE` on the right-hand side.
 You are logged in as `root`, and the current working directory (`/`) already contains the `ebpf-hello-world` folder.
-Inside it, you’ll find [eBPF Hello World example](https://github.com/dorkamotorka/ebpf-hello-world) implemented using eBPF/Golang framework from Cilium called [ebpf-go](https://ebpf-go.dev/).
+Inside, you’ll find the [eBPF Hello World example](https://github.com/dorkamotorka/ebpf-hello-world), implemented with [ebpf-go](https://ebpf-go.dev/) — a Golang eBPF framework developed as part of the Cilium project.

 And there are several good reasons for this choice: